NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 by the system to connect from a user's workspace to your cluster.

-.. rubric:: Error “the requested VM size not available in the current region”, when requesting a non-default compute VM/instance
+**Error “the requested VM size not available in the current region”, when requesting a non-default compute VM/instance**
-  :name: error-the-requested-vm-size-not-available-in-the-current-region-when-requesting-a-non-default-compute-vminstance

 Each Cloud provider offers a variety of VMs/Instances to meet the user requirements.
 The Parallel Works platform’s